 The environment needs our help and one of the ways you can help is by being an eco-friendly pet parent.
-You might already recycle or use all natural cleansers, but you can continue the green trend in how you care for your pets.
+You might already recycle or use natural cleansers, but you can continue the green trend in how you care for your pets.
 It’s easy, makes your pets healthier, and may even save you money.

 1. Turn Your Trash Into Toys